Ruff Sqwad: Origins: 2001–2005

-Ruff Sqwad was formed by a group of teenage school friends in East London in 2001 or 2002.
-Many of the group's best known instrumentals were made by Rapid and Dirty Danger on cheap home PCs as 14- and 15-year-olds.
+Ruff Sqwad was formed by Slix, Shifty Rydos and Prince Rapid in 2001, emerging out of a wider friendship group of around thirty teenagers with musical aspirations who frequented various East London youth clubs.
+Their earliest material included home recordings ripped direct to cassette tape before they were featured on pirate radio.
+Many of the group's best known instrumentals were made by Rapid and Dirty Danger on cheap home PCs as 14- and 15-year-olds, including their debut single "Tings in Boots".
 The group would regularly bunk school to record songs and to press up vinyl at Music House.
 The crew was active on the London pirate radio scene and at various times during the early 2000s had shows on Rinse FM, Heat, Flava, Mystic, and Deja Vu FM.
 During this period the group regularly released singles on white label vinyl on an imprint called Ruff Sqwad Recordings following a template laid out by Wiley's Wiley Kat Recordings.

 "Grime from the "golden days" of 2003–5 is very close to my heart.
 Even within this ultra-niche, ultra-creative genre full of variety, few crews had the unique magic of Ruff Sqwad.
 It was something about the colour and dizzying emotion in their melodies, the raw DIY aesthetic of their productions – many made on computes in their college music lab – the unusual penchant for '80s stadium rock drum fills and guitar synths… The MCs had their individual styles dripping with charisma but as a team could sound so honed."